-When it comes to the offseason, there is a clear consensus amongst Padres’ fans that a front-of-the-line rotation is priority number one.
+When it comes to the offseason, there is a clear consensus amongst Padres’ fans that a front-of-the-line rotation piece is priority number one.
 However, the need for a left-handed bat in the lineup is another glaring issue.

-When facing left-handed pitchers, San Diego hitters collected a .249/.330/.430 with an OPS of .760 but, against right-handers, those numbers drop to .234/.301/.404 with an OPS of .705.
+When facing left-handed pitchers, San Diego hitters collected a .249/.330/.430 with an OPS of .760 but against right-handers, those numbers drop to .234/.301/.404 with an OPS of .705.
 Their collective .234 batting average against righties was tied with the Toronto Blue Jays for worst in the league.
 San Diego hitters also clocked in at or near the bottom of the league for WRC+ (86; 26th in the league), walk ratio (7.6%; 21st in the league), on-base percentage (.301; tied for 27th in the league), and wOBA (.299; 27th in the league).

 The only thing they did accomplish?
 Striking out, evidenced by posting the second-highest strikeout rate (26.5%) and total number of strikeouts (1229) in baseball.
-The only team to do “better” than the Boys in Brown?
-The 47-119 Detroit Tigers, who led the league in both strikeout percentage (26.6%) and strikeouts in general (1253) against right-handed pitching.
+The only team to do “better” than the boys in brown: the 47-119 Detroit Tigers, who led the league in both strikeout percentage (26.6%) and strikeouts in general (1253) against right-handed pitching.

 The Padres lineup is in dire need of balancing.
-They cannot count on left-handed speedster Taylor Trammell coming up and making an impact as he needs at least another year of seasoning in the minors.
+They cannot count on left-handed speedster Taylor Trammell coming up and making an impact, as he needs at least another year of seasoning in the minors.
 While they can hope that the offense turns a corner in 2020, having to expect that your offense can adequately hit right-handers is not something a team with playoff ambitions should deal with.

-Instead, the San Diego front brass must search outside of the organization for help.
+Instead, the San Diego front office brass must search outside of the organization for help.
 While paying top dollar for a man like Stephen Strasburg will provide the veteran ace the starting rotation needs, some extra money floated to a left-handed bat on the free-agent market would provide the stability that Jayce Tingler needs in his lineup.